Pan American Games: List of Pan American Games

 Once the candidate cities are selected, they must submit to PASO a bigger and more detailed presentation of their project as part of a candidature file.
 Each city is thoroughly analyzed by an evaluation commission.
-This commission will visit the candidate cities, interviewing local officials and inspecting prospective venue sites, and submit a report on its findings one month before the PASO's final decision.
-During the interview process the candidate city must guarantee that it will be able to fund the Games.
-After the work of the evaluation commission, a list of candidates is presented to the General Session of PASO, which is assembled in a country that must not have a candidate city in the running.
+This commission will visit the candidates, interviewing local officials and inspecting prospective venue sites, and submit a report on its findings one month before the PanAm Sports's final decision.
+During the interview process the bidding city or region must guarantee that it will be able to fund the Games.
+After the work of the evaluation commission, a list of candidates is presented to the General Session of PanAm Sports, which is assembled in a country that must not have a candidate city in the running.
 The members of PASO gathered in the Session have the final vote on the host city.
-Once elected, the host city bid committee (together with the NOC of the respective country) signs a Host City Contract with PASO, officially becoming a Pan American Games host nation and host city.
+Once elected, the host city bid committee (together with the NOC of the respective country) signs a Host City Contract with PanAm Sports, officially becoming a Pan American Games host nation and host city.

 Participating nations

-As of the 2019 edition, 41 nations (35 countries and 6 territories) whose National Olympic Committee is recognized by the Pan American Sports Organization compete at the Pan American Games.
+As of the 2023 edition, 35 countries and six territories, whose National Olympic Committee is recognized by the Pan American Sports Organization, compete at the Pan American Games.